ahcomat/PHIMATS/README.md

 ### **3️⃣ Installing PETSc**
 PETSc must be installed with an **optimized configuration** (`arch-opt`).
-Make sure the PETSc folder is located at:
+Make sure the PETSc directory is located at:
 ```sh
 /home/your_user_name/petsc
 ```